justincbagley/piranha/README.md

 - **fastSTRUCTURE** (Raj et al. 2014)
 - **PhyloMapper** (Lemmon and Lemmon 2008)

-The current code in PIrANHA has been written largely with a focus on 1) analyses of DNA sequence data and SNPs or SNP loci generated from massively parallel sequencing runs on ddRAD-seq genomic libraries (e.g. Peterson et al. 2012), and 2) automating running these software programs on the user's personal machine (e.g. [MAGNET](https://github.com/justincbagley/PIrANHA/tree/master/MAGNET-0.1.4) pipeline and [pyRAD2PartitionFinder](https://github.com/justincbagley/PIrANHA/tree/master/pyRAD2PartitionFinder) scripts) or a remote supercomputer machine, and then conducting post-processing of the results.
+The current code in PIrANHA has been written largely with a focus on 1) analyses of DNA sequence data and SNPs or SNP loci generated from massively parallel sequencing runs on ddRAD-seq genomic libraries (e.g. Peterson et al. 2012), and 2) automating running these software programs on the user's personal machine (e.g. [MAGNET](https://github.com/justincbagley/PIrANHA/tree/master/MAGNET-0.1.5) pipeline and [pyRAD2PartitionFinder](https://github.com/justincbagley/PIrANHA/tree/master/pyRAD2PartitionFinder) scripts) or a remote supercomputer machine, and then conducting post-processing of the results.
 In particular, a number of scripts have been written with sections allowing them to be run (or cause other software to be called) on a supercomputing cluster, using code suitable for SLURM or TORQUE/PBS resource management systems (in some cases, this functionality is noted by adding "Super" in the script filename, as in Super-pyRAD2PartitionFinder.sh).

 ### Distribution Structure and Pipelines

 **What's new in this release?**

-The current, modified PIrANHA v0.1.4 release contains several goodies listed below, in addition to minor improvements in the code!!
+The current release, PIrANHA v0.1.5, contains the following updates, in addition to minor improvements in the code:
+- **August 2017:** + updated MAGNET pipeline by editing 'MAGNET.sh' by adding three new command line options ("\-e", "\-m", and "\-o" flags), as follows:
+  \-e   executable (def: raxmlHPC-SSE3) name of RAxML executable, accessible from command line
+       on user's machine
+  \-m   indivMissingData (def: 1=allowed; 0=removed)
+  \-o   outgroup (def: NULL) outgroup given as single taxon name (tip label) or comma-
+       separted list
+- **August 2017:** + updated MAGNET pipeline by adding getBootTrees.sh script, which collates and organizes bootstrap trees from all RAxML runs in sub-folders of a working directory, especially results of a MAGNET run.
+This is the standalone version of the script.
-- **August 2017:** updated 'BEAST\_PSPrepper.sh' script automating editing existing BEAST v2+ (e.g. v2.4.5) input XML files for path sampling analysis, so that users don't have to do this by hand!
+- **August 2017:** + updated 'BEAST\_PSPrepper.sh' script automating editing existing BEAST v2+ (e.g. v2.4.5) input XML files for path sampling analysis, so that users don't have to do this by hand!
-- **May 2017:** added 'SNAPPRunner.sh' script for conducting multiple runs of SNAPP ("SNP and AFLP Phylogenies") model in BEAST.
-- **May 2017:** added options to 'MrBayesPostProc.sh' script for specifying relative burnin fraction (during sump and sumt), as well as calling stepping-stone sampling estimation of the log-marginal likelihood of the model.
-- **May 2017:** added new 'MrBayesPostProc.sh' script that summarizes the posterior distribution of trees and parameters from a single MrBayes run.
-Script picks up filenames from contents of run dir, and uses default burnin fraction of 0.25 during analyses.
-- **May 2017:** build now contains new 'BEASTRunner.sh' script and 'beast\_runner.cfg' configuration file.
-BEASTRunner now has options to allow specifying 1) number of runs, 2) walltime, and 3) Java memory allocation per run, as well as calling reg or verbose help documentation from the command line.
-- **April 2017:** build now contains new 'pyRADLocusVarSites.sh' script (with example run folder) that calculates numbers of variable sites (i.e. segregating sites, S) and parsimony-informative sites (PIS; i.e. hence with utility for phylogenetic analysis) in each SNP locus contained in .loci file from a pyRAD assembly run.
-- **April 2017:** I added new 'dadiRunner.sh' script that automates transferring and queuing multiple runs of dadi input files on a remote supercomputer (similar to BEASTRunner and RAxMLRunner scripts already in the repo).

-I have also added a new 'MrBayesPostProc.sh' script and corresponding 'mrbayes_post_proc.cfg' configuration file, which together automate summarizing the posterior distribution of trees and parameters from a single MrBayes run.
-I intend to extend these scripts to provide options for several other anlayses of individual MrBayes runs/input files, as well as extend them to pulling down results from multiple MrBayes runs.
+- **bug fix:** - MAGNET.sh (unused code)
+- **bug fix:** - getGeneTrees.sh (unused code)
+- **bug fix:** - BEASTRunner.sh

 *What is possible with PIrANHA?* *Who cares?*